 Most people tend to gravitate toward one approach or the other, but if you want to see the best results, it's a good idea to target all of them.

-Use both link attraction and manual link building as elements of your overall strategy, and you'll be able to compensate for each of their weaknesses.
+Use both link attraction and manual outreach as elements of your overall strategy, and you’ll be able to compensate for each of their weaknesses.

-You can even throw in some of the peripheral link building strategies I mentioned in the preceding section.
+You can even throw in some of the peripheral backlink strategies I mentioned in the preceding section.

 Hedging your bets this way maximizes your potential return while mitigating your risk.